WTO upholds ruling on Boeing subsidies

 GENEVA (Reuters) - The World Trade Organization said on Monday it had upheld the bulk of a ruling that Boeing (BA.N) received billions of dollars of subsidies to compete with Europe’s Airbus EAD.PA, as both sides once again claimed victory in a long-running trade row.

-The unfair subsidies included at least $2.6 billion in assistance from space agency NASA, which the WTO’s appellate body agreed had allowed the U.S. company to launch its modern 787 Dreamliner, causing “serious prejudice” to Airbus.
+The unfair subsidies included at least $2.6 billion in assistance from space agency NASA, which the WTO’s appellate body agreed had allowed the U.S. company to launch its modern 787 Dreamliner and caused “serious prejudice” to Airbus.

 The ruling is the latest step in a seven-year dispute involving mutual claims of aid for the world’s dominant planemakers and could theoretically lead to retaliation on both sides once the Geneva trade body’s procedures are exhausted.